72.5 kWh *Useable Battery

 No longer available

-This electric vehicle is no longer available.
+This electric vehicle is no longer in production and not available to buy new.
 The Tesla Model X 75D was available from October 2016 until January 2018.
 Financial data like price, leasing and company car tax were applicable to the final year of availability of the Tesla Model X 75D.

-The Tesla Model X 75D has a Recommend Retail Price (RRP) of £82,050 and an On The Road Price (OTR) of £82,900.
+The Tesla Model X 75D had a Recommend Retail Price (RRP) of £82,050 and an On The Road Price (OTR) of £82,900.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Tesla Model X 75D is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
+The Tesla Model X 75D was eligible for a Plug-In Car Grant (PICG) of £3,500.
 The OTR Price including the PICG for the Tesla Model X 75D is £79,400.

 Drivetrain and Performance